kasperwelbers/cost-opinion/content/pages/policies.md

 OPINION aims to support 'centripetal' publications by its WGs as much as possible.
 Priority will be given to high-impact publications addressing international audiences (e.g., in international journals, with major book publishers).

-OPINION aims to cover the full Open Access costs whenever possible, up to a limit of 2500 EUR, but may decide to grant partial support if budgetary constraints require.
+OPINION aims to cover the full Open Access costs whenever possible, up to a limit of 2500 EUR, but may decide to grant partial support if budgetary constraints require.public

+Additional guidance on how to apply can be found <a href="https://www.opinion-network.eu/img/oa-policy.pdf" target="_blank">here</a>.

 - - -